semjerome/Jerome/README.md

 #### Programming on Raspberry Pi
 #### 2.6.5.2  Hardware Application Programming
-Insert Video and add more information related to GPS Receiver and Touch Screen and Case.

 In Raspberry Pi, we designed a GUI program which is separated by several parts; recording a video, catching an event signal from vibration sensor, uploading the video file, uploading the information in database, and multithreading code.
 We chose Python as programming language for these program because of several its benefits.
 •	Python is very easy to learn